S-W-Leong/TouchNoGo-finhack/focus.md

 - edit one threshold, action band, or whitelisted variable
 - draft one readable control
+- map a score band to an automatic action
+- map an action to a user prompt
 - rerun the replay
 - compare before vs after
 - keep the result as draft